 National Aboriginal and Torres Strait Islander Children’s Day (AU)

-Every August 4th, National Aboriginal and Torres Strait Islander Children’s Day offers a chance for communities across Australia to come together and celebrate their youngest members.
-The entire country shines a spotlight on Indigenous children, highlighting the importance of culture, family, and community.
-Organised by SNAICC, this day is dedicated to advocating for the rights, safety, and wellbeing of Aboriginal and Torres Strait Islander children, uniting folks from all corners to participate in events.
+Every year on August 4th, National Aboriginal and Torres Strait Islander Children’s Day is a chance for communities across Australia to celebrate their youngest members.
+It’s a day to focus on the importance of culture, family, and community, and to shine a light on Indigenous children.
+Organised by SNAICC, the day advocates for the rights, safety, and wellbeing of Aboriginal and Torres Strait Islander kids, bringing people together from all over to take part in events and celebrations.

 Today’s origins trace back to 1988, born out of a need to provide a special day for kids in orphanages and institutions who didn’t have a birthday of their own to celebrate.
 It’s grown massively since then, transforming into a nationwide event with morning teas, community BBQs, and other festivities designed to boost Aboriginal children’s confidence, making them feel valued and included.
 Over the years, Children’s Day has become a powerful statement of inclusivity.